-‘Open’ design applications in healthcare for and by citizens: how do you personalise designs?
+'Open' design applications in healthcare for and by citizens: how do you personalise designs?
 Discover the possibilities of digital fabrication for you as a healthcare professional, care giver, or citizen with a care need.
 We will discuss the impact of open design on the healthcare domain with experts from the field: Ida Poortinga, developer of the 3D printed finger split, and Alex Schlub, Fabguru, former manager of Fablab Amsterdam and developer of the self-adjustable prosthesis.

-‘One size fits all’ is known in the clothing industry but does it work in healthcare?
+'One size fits all' is known in the clothing industry, but does it work in healthcare?
 There are various examples of healthcare tools that are suitable for everyone.
 In practice, however, it appears that these tools are only really suitable for a small number of people.
 With the emergence of digital fabrication technology and the accessibility of online knowledge, it is possible for citizens and healthcare professionals to adapt (high-quality) healthcare applications to personal measurements or settings.

 During this MakeHealth meetup we discuss how digital fabrication tools can be applied within healthcare.
 Together we discover the possibilities of parametric design: a form of design in which sizes can be easily adjusted.
 We discuss the use of hard- and software to make personalised tools with experts.
 And we show inspiring examples used in practice.
 Finally we discuss what the impact of this development means for our own situation and professional practice.